LOADING

 One of the key components of effectiveness is to not over-promise.

-Did you know that contrary to conventional wisdom, research suggests that happiness leads to success, not other way around, meaning it would benefit us to shift our focus from achieving future happiness to accessing that joy right now.
+Did you know that contrary to conventional wisdom, research suggests that happiness leads to success, not the other way around, meaning it would benefit us to shift our focus from achieving future happiness to accessing that joy right now.

 We need time with the people we love.
 We need space to do the things we enjoy without any agenda other than having fun.
 We need opportunities to disconnect our minds and experience the world with childlike curiosity and wonder.
-All of this requires us to step away at our busyness.
+All of this requires us to step away from our busyness.

 Social Shares